salkinium/blog/_posts/xpccs-error-model/2017-03-04-xpccs-error-model.md

 So what can we do that is simple to use and efficient on AVR and Cortex-M devices, but still powerful enough to be useful?
 It's time we thought about our error model.

+**Update 2019: For [xpcc's successor modm](https://modm.io) this error model got improved for efficiency and flexibility, however, the main principle is still the same.
+[See the `modm:architecture:assert` docs](https://modm.io/reference/module/modm-architecture-assert).**

 <!--more-->

 ## The Problem